PromPHP/prometheus_push_gateway_php/README.md

 ## Black box testing

-Just start the pushgateway by using docker-compose
+Just start the PushGateway by using docker-compose
 ```
 docker-compose up
 ```